 - Be abstract and opinionated according to their goals;

 - Allow for fine-grained permission control.

 We currently work with several builders that simplify app development by making each part of an app's responsibilities clear and well separated.

-By dividing responsibilities into smaller builders, we will be able to evolve them separately - faster and with fewer stop-the-world breaking changes.
+By dividing responsibilities into smaller builders, we are able to evolve them separately - faster and with fewer stop-the-world breaking changes.
 They are:

-GraphQL Builder is responsible for processing GraphQL files (.graphql or .gql) in an IO app.
+GraphQL Builder - Processes GraphQL files (.graphql or .gql) from an IO app.
 These files are used to define a GraphQL's API and Schema.
-As expected, these files are found in the /graphql directory.
+As expected, these files are found in the app's /graphql directory.

-Messages Builder empowers VTEX IO internationalization.
-It reads json files associated with different locales within /messages and makes them available for front-end applications to use via react-intl.
+Messages Builder - Empowers VTEX IO internationalization.
+It reads json files associated with different locales within the app's /messages directory and makes them available for front-end applications to use via react-intl.

-This is the builder responsible for processing the source-code and configuration of Pixel Apps in VTEX IO.
-The files picked up by this builder are located in /pixel.
+Pixel Builder - Processes the source-code and configuration of Pixel Apps in VTEX IO.
+The files picked up by this builder are located in the app's /pixel directory.

-The VTEX Assets Builder is responsible for handling assets within store theme blocks by getting all asset paths used and uploading them in the File Manager service.
+Assets Builder - Handles assets used by store theme blocks.
+It gets all asset paths used and uploads them in the File Manager service, the VTEX IO database.
 You can learn how to use it by accessing the recipe on Using the Assets Builder.

-The Configurations Builder allows you to allocate code pertaining to service configurations to an app that's independent on the platform.
+Configurations Builder - Allows you to allocate code pertaining to service configurations to an app that's independent on the platform.
 You can learn how to use it by accessing the recipe on Creating service configuration apps.